google/WebFundamentals/src/content/en/tools/workbox/guides/codelabs/gulp.md

 {% include "web/_shared/contributors/kaycebasques.html" %}

-In this tutorial, you use Workbox to make a simple web app work offline.
+In this codelab, you use Workbox to make a simple web app work offline.

 If you'd like a conceptual overview of Workbox before starting this tutorial, see the [Overview](/web/tools/workbox/overview).